TimNN/chaud/README.md

   reload build, Chaud edits the manifest of all crates for which changes were
   detected:

-  It adds a `chaud-<id>` part to the build metadata of the crates version, producing versions like `1.2.3+chaud-4`.
+  It adds a `chaud-<id>` part to the build metadata part of the crate's version, producing versions like `1.2.3+chaud-4`.
 This causes Cargo to generate a new value for the `-C metadata=` flag passed to `rustc` for that crate and all crates that depend on it.